SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 </figcaption>

+## Characteristics of C++

+C++ is an hybrid language, so it contains not only object-oriented language but also the functionality of the C programming language, so traditional procedural programming.
+This means that you have all the features that are available in C, like:
+- universally usable modular programs
+- efficient, close to the machine programming
+- portable programs for various platforms.

+Existing C source code can be used in C++ programs.

+Various language elements were added to C++ other than OOP programming paradigm, such as references, templates, exception handling and many more things which are important for an efficient program implementation.

+You don't actually already have to know all those concepts, though, so don't worry.

 ## Why use it

-Both C and C++ are very famous and largely used fot a wide range of software types and platforms.
+Both C and C++ are very famous and largely used for a wide range of software types and platforms.

 The advantages and features of  C++ language are many, but une of its strengths is